tanguyl/numerl/readme.md

 # INSTALLATION

-Currently, this project is done trought a makefile.
+This project is built trough a makefile.
 Install the following packages:
 '''
     sudo apt-get install gcc erlang erlang-eunit liblapacke-dev libgslcblas0
 '''